tfp-photonics/treams/docs/examples.rst

    :language: python
    :lines: 12

-Examining the call first invocation of `ptsa` in this example shows a simple structure.
+Examining the call of `ptsa` in this example shows a simple structure.
 We use the :class:`ptsa.TMatrix` for our object and then define the sphere.
 As a minimum the maximal multipole order has to be given, then the vacuum wave number.
 Then, we define the radius and finally the relative permittivities.
 The materials are given from the inside to the outside.

 .. note::